Webpixelia/coupons-after-order/readme.txt

 4. Example of email sent

 == Changelog ==
+= 1.2.1 =
+* Fixed a bug in the calculation of $min_order that resulted in a string instead of a float value
+* Adjusted $min_order calculation to exclude doubling when $min_amount is empty, ensuring a more accurate minimum order value

 = 1.2.0 =
 * Added the option to allow or disallow coupon stacking
 * Added support for WooCommerce High-Performance Order Storage